 This goal does not replace the existing research and creative activities underway or opportunities for new research with our national partners.
-It will involve department-level discussions about ways in which this high impact experience can be integrated into the curriculum in ways that support each discipline and benefit students.
+It will involve department-level discussions about how this high-impact experience can be integrated into the curriculum in ways that support each discipline and benefit students.
 A key component of these departmental discussions is the impact that integration can have on faculty and instructor workloads.
-One size will not fit all, but with innovation we can create new workload solutions while also providing students with additional ways to explore, question and critically engage in every discipline - further setting us apart from our peers.
+One size will not fit all, but with innovation we can create new workload solutions while also providing students with additional opportunities to explore, question and critically engage in every discipline - further setting us apart from our peers.